 Wright State University’s (WSU) Master of Public Health (M.P.H.) program’s mission is to provide interdisciplinary graduate education, research, service, and leadership in public health.
-This is accomplished with the collaboration of several academic divisions within WSU and in partnership with over 25 regional health districts.
+This is accomplished through the core foundational purpose of preparing the public health workforce capacity in partnership with local public health.

-As Southwest Ohio’s first M.P.H. program, it is responsive to the educational needs of working public health and other professionals who serve a population of nearly three million residents.
+The WSU M.P.H. program is responsive to the educational needs of working public health and other professionals in Southwest Ohio who serve a population of nearly three million residents.
 The university and faculty are committed to working with key stakeholders and organizations in the community.

 Its diverse student body includes in-career professionals, medical students, recent college graduates, and individuals making a career change.
 The program is designed for working professionals, allowing the necessary flexibility to work full-time.
 M.P.H. students have the option to complete their capstone as a course, research project, or independent project, to meet the specific interests and goals of each student.